12 April – 27 April

 Gillian Armstrong (2006) 82 mins – PG

-Armstrong’s playful documentary-drama about the larger-than-life and truly mercurial Sydney-based artist, raconteur, socialite and – most famously – wallpaper designer Florence Broadhurst.
+Armstrong’s playful documentary-drama about the larger-than-life and truly mercurial Sydney-based artist, raconteur, socialite and – most famously – wallpaper designer, Florence Broadhurst, is one of her most adventurous genre-defying works.
 Along with writer Katherine Thomson, Armstrong fashions a visually flamboyant portrait of an impossible to pin down personality, as well as an account of her lurid life and unsolved violent death.

 Unfolding Florence – The Many Lives of Florence Broadhurst by Jytte Holmqvist.